ASaragga/FinCalc/README.md

 However, certain areas of legal practice do require a good understanding of financial concepts, models and calculus and can give solicitors a competitive edge, particularly in those areas involving financial transactions, contracts, and disputes.

-# Topics Where Law Meets Finance
+# Topics Where Law Meets Finance :clinking_glasses:

 **Areas where Financial Skills may be Useful for Solicitors**